Miguel Vargas Player Props: Dodgers vs. Mets

-After going 1-for-4 in his most recent game, Miguel Vargas and the Los Angeles Dodgers take on the New York Mets (who will start David Peterson) at 10:10 PM ET on Monday.
+After batting .156 with a double, a triple, four walks and two RBI in his past 10 games, Miguel Vargas and the Los Angeles Dodgers take on the New York Mets (who will start Tylor Megill) at 10:10 PM ET on Tuesday.

-In his last game he had a one-hit showing (1-for-4) against the Cubs.
+He had a hitless performance in his last game (0-for-4) against the Mets.

 Miguel Vargas Game Info & Props vs. the Mets